UNOTeaching/project-python-sudoku/README.md

 ```
 where ```sudoku.lp``` is the file that contains the encoding of the sudoku problem.

-The content of ```ex00.lp``` is the partically filled sudoky board shown above and described as facts:
+The content of ```ex00.lp``` is the partially filled sudoku board shown above and described as facts:
 ```
 %%file instances/lp/ex00.lp
 initial(1,1,5). initial(1,2,3). initial(1,5,7).